Velocidex/velociraptor-web/content/blog/medium/2020-03-29-velociraptors-acl-model-7f497575daee.md

 The rest of the GUI does not allow Bob to actually collect any new data — for example the VFS view does not allow collecting new directory listing or new files (but Bob can still navigate already collected directories).

 If Bob wants to collect new artifacts or perform new hunts, he will need to ask **investigatoralice** who has the **investigator** role to actually collect those.
-Similarly, if Bob wants to modify or implement a new artifact they will need to **sue** who has the **artifact_writer** role to be able to add the artifacts for him (Once the artifact is added, alice can now collect it — she just can’t add it herself).
+Similarly, if Bob wants to modify or implement a new artifact they will need to ask the user **sue** who has the **artifact_writer** role to be able to add the artifacts for him (Once the artifact is added, Alice can now collect it — she just can’t add it herself).

 ### Artifact permissions